 FA 245 Life Drawing (3)

 Prerequisite: FA 115 and FA 215.

 An introduction to the development of skills in drawing the basic forms and gestures of the human figure.
-Two hours lecture and three hours lab per week.
+Human anatomy will be emphasized.
+Two hours lecture and three hours laboratory per week.